-They are super easy to operate, simple to clean and maintain, affordable, good for coffee lovers who just want some decent coffee on a daily basis.
+They are super easy to operate, simple to clean and maintain, affordable, and good for coffee lovers who just want some decent coffee on a daily basis.

-If you’re just starting out and don’t have a couple hundred or thousand of dollars to spend on fancy espresso machines, coffee makers like these are the best.
+If you’re just starting out and don’t have a couple hundred or thousand dollars to spend on fancy espresso machines, coffee makers like these are the best.

 They are not very expensive (considering the quality of the pots) and they will allow you to experiment with different types of coffee.

 You’ll learn how much coffee you like, how strong it should be, etc.

 Also, after reading about all these types of coffee makers, I don’t think that anyone who’s into coffee (and I mean that seriously) would settle for anything less than a drip or pour-over coffee maker!